 Argus’ des Shandong Oman assessment gives a vital indication of the value of medium sour crude traded on a delivered-to-China basis but has tended — since 2022 — to represent the price paid for grades such as Iranian Light or Russian Urals — whichever is cheaper — rather than Oman Export Blend.

 Where to find these assessments

-These four des Shandong price assessments are published daily in our Argus Crude service, where you can also find news and analysis for over 80 different internationally-traded crude streams.
+These four des Shandong price assessments are published daily in our Argus Crude service, where you can also find news and analysis for more than 80 different internationally traded crude streams.

 Argus China Petroleum

-The Argus China Petroleum service offers in-depth daily coverage of oil markets in China and includes over 30 sets of key data tracking prices and supply and demand fundamentals, as well as a monthly report analyzing market developments.
+The Argus China Petroleum service offers in-depth daily coverage of oil markets in China and includes more than 30 sets of key data-tracking prices and supply and demand fundamentals, as well as a monthly report analysing market developments.